zjaco13/ai-on-eks/README.md

 This library is licensed under the Apache 2.0 License.

 ## 🙌 Community
-We welcome all individuals who are enthusiastic about ai on Kubernetes to become a part of this open source community.
+We welcome all individuals who are enthusiastic about AI on Kubernetes to become a part of this open source community.
 Your contributions and participation are invaluable to the success of this project.

 Built with ❤️ at AWS.